akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### Reinforcements
- Revisit -> We could streamline this by have the queen come into the chapel per above and that is why sister Matilda leaves?
-Any reason not to?

-Queen Matilda had a quiet word with Godfrey about the hazing of Beatrice going on in quiet corners.
-He listened, nodded, and said nothing.
-But the next morning, when Avice opened her mouth to make a cutting remark at breakfast, Godfrey rose from his seat and walked to stand behind Beatrice’s chair.
-He did not speak.
-He simply stood there, his hand resting on the back of her chair, his gaze steady on the half‑sisters.

-Avice’s words died in her throat.
-Eustacia looked away.

-Beatrice, startled, glanced up at him.
-He gave her the smallest of smiles.

-From that moment, the open cruelties paused.
-The whispers continued, but no one dared speak loudly while in Godfrey’s presence.

----

 ### An Ally

 By the end of Christmas week, the Duchess had become an unexpected ally.
 She wrote to her husband-to-be in Brittany that the match was solid, the girl was real, and it was likely that any further offers for Godfrey would not be well received.